Inner Ring Road, Delhi

+The Inner Ring Road, also called Mahatma-Gandhi Ring Road, refers to inner most among 3 main ring roads in Delhi in India, the inner, outer and UER-II.
 Delhi's Inner Ring Road covers 55 km and is signal-free except for a small number of crossings.
 The road features three lanes in each direction and is currently being widened to four lanes in each direction.
 It features a few flyover links to the Delhi Outer Ring Road.

-The AIIMS-Naraina stretch is in the process of being made signal-free.